zhangyi-dl/SD-YOLO/README.md

 ​							**Table 2.** Ablation Study Results: To enhance the reliability and statistical significance of the 							experimental outcomes, five independent experiments were conducted when applying different 							modules to the original dataset.
 The results are presented as averages.

 ![3](img/3.png)
-                     **Table 3.** Mean and variance performance comparison of five independent runs for each ablation experiment in manhole cover defect detection.
+                     **Figure 2.** Mean and variance performance comparison of five independent runs for each ablation experiment in manhole cover defect detection.

 ![4](img/4.png)

-​							**Figure x.** Visualization plots of the features of the MCDD and MCDD with SDDA datasets. (a) and 							(b) presents the class-wise sample distribution of the dataset, with the X-axis representing 							different categories, and the Y-axis indicating the number of samples in each category, (c) and (d) 							visualize the distribution of manhole cover center positions, where the X-axis and Y-axis represent 							the normalized X-coordinate and normalized Y-coordinate of the sample center, (e) and (f) show 							the height-width distribution of the sample images, where the X-axis and Y-axis respectively 							represent the ratio of the target box height to the image height and the ratio of the target box 							width to the image width.
+​							**Figure 3.** Visualization plots of the features of the MCDD and MCDD with SDDA datasets. (a) and 							(b) presents the class-wise sample distribution of the dataset, with the X-axis representing 							different categories, and the Y-axis indicating the number of samples in each category, (c) and (d) 							visualize the distribution of manhole cover center positions, where the X-axis and Y-axis represent 							the normalized X-coordinate and normalized Y-coordinate of the sample center, (e) and (f) show 							the height-width distribution of the sample images, where the X-axis and Y-axis respectively 							represent the ratio of the target box height to the image height and the ratio of the target box 							width to the image width.

 ## Notes